Over half of millennials are responsible for executing their parents’ wills, but hardly any have access to their parents’ online passwords

 Jeff Shiner, CEO of 1Password, said: “Millennials especially are facing the brunt of these shifting pressures, as they’re balancing responsibilities for their own growing families while also caring for ageing parents.
 Transition plans have long been a taboo topic, but it’s time to destigmatize these discussions and ensure our digital lives are in order, so the responsibility doesn’t fall on others.”

-has made us think more deeply about our mortality, but how can we make sure that we ensure a smooth handover of our estate — especially those digital platforms where we spend more and more of our time.
+The COCID-19 pandemic has made us think more deeply about our mortality, but how can we make sure that we ensure a smooth handover of our estate — especially those digital platforms where we spend more and more of our time.

 According to the report, descendants of those millennials surveyed would lose access to an estimated average of $22,500 due to mismanaged wills.